agda/agda/doc/user-manual/tools/generating-latex.rst

   token in *L*, and aligned with every token in *E*.

-Note that if any token in *L* or *E* belongs to a previous code block, then the constraint may not be satisfied unless (say) the ``AgdaAlign`` environment is used in an appropriate way.
+Note that if any token in *L* or *E* belongs to a previous code block, then the constraint may not be satisfied unless (say) the ``AgdaAlign`` :ref:`environment <breaking-up-code-blocks>` is used in an appropriate way.
 If custom settings are used, for instance if ``\AgdaIndent`` is redefined, then the constraint discussed above may not be satisfied.

 Examples: